umarahgul/Portfolio/README.md

 ## 🤝 Contributing <a name="contributing"></a>
 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page.
-If you wish to contribute to the PortfoilioMicroverse project, you can follow these steps:
+If you wish to contribute to the 'Portfoilio' project, you can follow these steps:
 Fork the repository to your GitHub account.
 Create a new branch for your feature or bug fix.
 Make your changes and commit them with descriptive commit messages.